CityJet posts €51.5m losses

 Business and Leadership Ltd.

-The Government has warned the European Commission that the proposed introduction of rules on the taxation of business profits will damage Ireland’s economic recovery.
+Government’s Warning on Proposed Taxation Rules The Government has warned the European Commission that the proposed introduction of rules on the taxation of business profits will damage Ireland’s economic recovery.
 Ireland told the Commission that if the pan-European rules went through then the country faces further tax increases and public spending cuts.
-The Irish Times reports today that the EU plans to draft legislation in March for European-wide formula to calculate corporation tax.
+EU’s Plan for European-wide Tax Calculation Formula The Irish Times reports today that the EU plans to draft legislation in March for European-wide formula to calculate corporation tax.
 Ireland has been a popular location for international corporations because of its generous tax regime but any EU-wide changes could dim its attractiveness.
-The Department of Finance submitted a private document to the taxation commissioner Algirdas Semeta, according to the newspaper.
-The department…
+Submission of Private Document to Taxation Commissioner…

 Read More